Dragooz/Forecasting-Fetal-Growth-with-Antenatal-Information/README.md

 ## This is my Final Year Project.
 Will update the details of the description soon.

-Uploaded now to have version control.
+Uploaded to have version control.
 Peace :).